tamazs/cds25-tutorial-auth/tutorials/02_authorization.md

 access the page.

 Also.
-Only editors should be allowed to create and update drafts.
+Only the editor role should be allowed to create and update drafts.
 So change the endpoints as shown:

 ```cs